 Under SGF’s stringent screening requirements, any woman between the ages of 21-32 who meets certain criteria and has knowledge of her family history may be considered for egg donation.
 A short online application with a prompt reply identifies if a candidate is pre-qualified to become an egg donor at SGF.
 Once pre-qualified, all egg donor candidates must complete a comprehensive personal and family medical history questionnaire.
 “We take our screening process very seriously and are intentionally selective in order to try and protect the health of the baby and the intended mother,” adds Purcell.

 SGF, a pioneer in offering an IVF treatment financial guarantee for donor egg, makes treatment affordable through their exclusive Shared Donor Egg Program and Shared Risk 100% Refund Program for Donor Egg Treatment.
-With an IVF treatment guarantee, participants take home a baby or receive a 100% refund.
-Combined, these two programs offer patients up to six donor egg cycles for one flat amount at a 40% savings.
+The Shared Risk 100% Refund Program offers patients up to six donor egg cycles and any subsequent frozen embryo transfers (FETs) for one flat fee.
+In the event the attempts are unsuccessful, the patient may be eligible for a 100% refund.
 SGF’s Donor Egg Program provides patients with a highly effective treatment to overcome infertility, with a 60% clinical pregnancy rate per embryo transfer.

 To learn more about SGF’s Donor Egg Treatment Program, information seekers and/or current SGF patients may attend a free patient seminar in SGF’s newest Manhattan, NY office on Thursday, January 23, 2020.
 Dr. Anate Brauer, board certified reproductive endocrinologist, will provide an in-depth look into donor egg treatment at SGF.
 Attendees can ask questions one-on-one with Dr. Brauer following the seminar, and all attendees will be entered into a raffle to win $1,000 off their donor egg treatment cycle.